jrusso2/ConnectX/README.md

 Type "make" into the console to compile the program.\
 Type "make run" into the console to run the program.\
 Type "make clean" into the console to remove the compiled classes.

+## Other Important Info:
+Several test cases have slightly different implementations in TestGameBoard and TestGameBoardMem.
+This is to account for the perspective change between a gameBoard (represented by a 2D array) and gameBoardMem (represented by a hashmap).

+Ex:
+In the test function 'testGameBoardWhatsAtPosBottomOfColumnOneTokenPlayed' -- gameBoard implementation (line 543)    : BoardPosition Position = new BoardPosition(0, 0);
+gameBoardMem implementation (line 547) : BoardPosition position = new BoardPosition(5, 0);